Braid groups of J-reflection groups and associated classical and dual Garside structures: Introduction

 Coxeter groups are linked to finite real reflection groups via the following theorem of Coxeter: \begin{theorem}[\cite{CoxeterClassification2} and \cite{CoxeterClassification}] A group is a finite Coxeter group if and only if it is a finite real reflection group. \end{theorem} The most famous example among finite Coxeter groups is the symmetric group $S_{n}$, which can be realized as a reflection group over $\R$ and admits an associated braid group, the so-called Artin braid group $B_n$.
 This situation is generalised in the following manner: for any finite real reflection group $W\subset \mathrm{GL}(V)$ with $V$ a finite-dimensional $\R$-vector space, one defines its braid group $\B(W)$ as $\pi_1(V^{\mathrm{reg}}/W)$, where $V^\mathrm{reg}$ is the complement in $\C\otimes_\R V$ of the union of the hyperplanes fixed by at least one reflection of $W$.
 It turns out that given a finite real reflection group with Presentation \eqref{CoxDef}, the group $\B(W)$ is isomorphic to the associated Artin group with Presentation \eqref{ArtinDef} (see \cite{BrieskornF}).

 The braid group of finite complex reflection groups is defined in the same way as in the real case.
 In \cite{BMR}, Broué, Malle and Rouquier give presentations of all complex reflection groups, which we refer to as the BMR presentations.
-The BMR presentations turns out to have a similar link to the complex braid group as Coxeter presentations of real reflection groups have to their associated Artin groups: \begin{theorem}[\cite{Bannai},\cite{BessisKP},\cite{BessisMichel},\cite{BMR} and \cite{Garnier31}] For any complex reflection group $W$, the group presentation obtained by removing the torsion relations of its BMR presentation is a group presentation for $\B(W)$.
-Moreover, the center of $\B(W)$ is cyclic and is sent onto the center of $W$ under the natural quotient $\B(W)\to W$. \end{theorem}
+In almost all cases, the BMR presentations turns out to have a similar link to the complex braid group as Coxeter presentations of real reflection groups have to their associated Artin groups:

+\begin{theorem}[\cite{Bannai},\cite{BessisKP},\cite{BessisMichel},\cite{BrieskornF},\cite{BMR} and \cite{Garnier31}] Let $W$ be a complex reflection group different from $G_{24},G_{27},G_{33}$ or $G_{34}$.
+The group presentation obtained by removing the torsion relations from its BMR presentation is a group presentation for $\B_\C(W)$, and the obtained generators in $\B_\C(W)$ are braid reflections.
+Moreover, the center of $\B_\C(W)$ is cyclic and is sent onto the center of $W$ under the natural quotient $\B_\C(W)\to W$. \end{theorem}